gzt5142/OrientationTools/README.md

     * Ny -- The Y component of the surface normal vector
     * Nz -- The Z component of the surface normal vector

-  The output from this tool will be input for the following tools:
+  The output from `Study DEM` will be input for the following tools:

 * _<u>Shaded Relief</u>_ ToolSet
     * __Traditional Hillshade__ -- Produces a hillshade layer similar to that produced by other major players (Esri,